 It’s often difficult to get a feel for the composer behind the baton, piano, writing desk or pile of fading sheet music.
 Vienna’s Beethoven Museum, however, makes it easy.

-- One-time free entry with the Vienna All-inclusive Pass
+- One-time free entry with a Vienna Pass

 - See also: